 Are you looking for other Mozzarella dishes?
 Try Roast Red Pepper Salad with Mozzarella and White Beans, Mozzarella Salad with Crispy Tomato Crumbs, and Cheese and Eggplant Torte with Mozzarella.

 What about other Green Tomato recipes?
-Try Marinated Zucchini with Tomatoes, and Green Tomato Salsa.
+Try Green Tomato and Pineapple Salsa, Marinated Zucchini with Tomatoes, and Green Tomato Salsa.

 You can browse all Mozzarella dishes, and all Green Tomato dishes.
 All of our Tomato Salad recipes are here and our Salads in total are here.
 Or simply explore our Mid Summer dishes.

 Ensalada is a Spanish salad of perfect tomatoes and mild, sweet onion slices.
 It is found around the world in countries or regions that have had a Spanish influence in their history.
 Ensalada is centre on the table at meal times.
 They can be simple with just the 2 perfect ingredients dressed with olive oil and white wine vinegar, or they can have addition ingredients added to the simple base.
 In this way, the salad can vary from day to day, yet still feature the 2 main ingredients.
 A few olives, some cucumber slices, a little cos lettuce, a tiny amount of soft herb.
 A salad that is sweet, cool and fresh.

 Made this way, the salad is perfect.
 Over stuffed with numerous additions, it is no longer ensalada, but a mish mash of complex flavours that negate the beautiful simplicity of the traditional way of serving this salad.